LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The primary objectives of this work revolve around addressing two pivotal research questions:

-* Sensor Characterization: Can the carefully selected sensors effectively measure a magnet?
+* Sensor characterisation: Can the carefully selected sensors effectively measure a magnet?
 Specifically, this involves investigating the saturation of the sensors, the linearity of field strength concerning distance from the sensor, and, in a subsequent phase, exploring temperature dependence.

 * Homogeneity Measurement: Can the chosen sensors be adeptly utilized to measure the homogeneity of a Halbach ring-based B0 field within the stringent limit of less than 1000(+ppm)?
 The desired outcome is a measurement of less than 50 $\mu$T at 1000(+ppm), with a specific focus on determining the sensors' viability for noise measurements.